Provably Fast and Space-Efficient Parallel Biconnectivity: Introduction

 We implement our theoretically-efficient \ouralgo{} algorithm and compare it to the state-of-the-art parallel BFS-based BCC implementations \gbbs{}~\cite{gbbs2021} and \hipc~\cite{slota2014simple}.
 We also compare \ouralgo{} to the sequential Hopcroft-Tarjan algorithm.
 We test 27 graphs, including social, web, road, \knn{}, and synthetic graphs, with significantly varying sizes and edge distributions.
 The details of the graphs and results are given in \cref{tab:bcc}.
 We also show the relative running time in \cref{fig:heatmap}, normalized to the sequential Hopcroft-Tarjan.

 On a machine with 96 cores, \ouralgo{} is the fastest on \defn{all} tested graphs.
 We use the geometric means to compare the ``average'' performance across multiple graphs.
 Due to work- and space-efficiency, our algorithm running on one core is competitive with Hopcroft-Tarjan (2.8$\times$ slower on average).
 Polylogarithmic span leads to good parallelism for \defn{all types of graphs} (15--66$\times$ self-relative speedup on average).
 On small-diameter graphs (social and web graphs), although \gbbs{} and \hipc{} also achieve good parallelism, \ouralgo{} is still 1.2--2.1$\times$ faster than the best of the two, and is 5.9--39$\times$ faster than sequential Hopcroft-Tarjan.
 For large-diameter graphs (road, $k$-nn, grid, and chain graphs), existing BFS-based implementations can perform worse than Hopcroft-Tarjan.
-Due to the low span, \ouralgo{} is 1.7--295$\times$ faster than \gbbs{} (10$\times$ on average), and 4.1--18.5$\times$ faster than sequential Hopcroft-Tarjan (9.2$\times$ on average).
+Due to low span, \ouralgo{} is 1.7--295$\times$ faster than \gbbs{} (10$\times$ on average), and 4.1--18.5$\times$ faster than sequential Hopcroft-Tarjan (9.2$\times$ on average).
 On all graphs, \ouralgo{} is 3.1$\times$ faster on average than the best of the three existing implementations.
 Our code is publicly available~\cite{bcccode}.
+We present more results and analyses in the full version of this paper~\cite{dong2023provablyfull}.

 \hide{ We summarize our contribution as follows: \begin{enumerate} \item The design and analysis of a parallel biconnectivity algorithm that is theoretically-efficient in work, span, and space. \item A practical implementation on the parallel biconnectivity problem, which achieves the best performance on a wide range of real-world and synthetic graphs.
 This is the first publicly available theoretically-efficient implementation to our best knowledge. \item In-depth analysis on existing parallel biconnectivity implementations. \end{enumerate} }